cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

     This can greatly reduce the amount of data you need to scan.
 The queries based on these filters should be as simple as you can manage, complex predicates on clustered columns can make it difficult for query optimizers to prune partitions.
+    You can tell if Snowflake has a clustering key set by inspecting the table definition for a `cluster by` clause.
 * *Filter early in complex queries, rather than at the end.*
    If you have complex, multi-stage queries, filtering down to the subset of interest at the outset can avoid the need to process unnecessary data and then throw it away later in the query.